MicrosoftDocs/windows-dev-docs/hub/apps/develop/data-access/sql-server-database.md

 ```

 > [!IMPORTANT]
 > In production applications, connection information should be stored securely in app configuration (see [**Adding Azure App Configuration by using Visual Studio Connected Services**](/visualstudio/azure/vs-azure-tools-connected-services-app-configuration)).
-Connection strings and other secrets should not be hard-coded.
+Connection strings and other secrets should never be hard-coded.

 ### Create a class to hold product data